Verizon/redshell/README.md

 ```
 apt install proxychains4
 ```
 RedShell is no longer dependent on Cobalt Strike.
 However, if you're using Cobalt Strike integration, the CS client must be installed on the same host as RedShell.
-Also Make the agscript wrapper executable:
+Also make the agscript wrapper executable:
 ```
 chmod +x agscript.sh
 ```